Cosmic Acceleration and the notion of Alternative Vacuum in Nash Theory: Exact Solution and Cosmological Analysis

 The curves depicting deceleration and the jerk parameter evolutions are shown in Fig. \ref{qandj_data} and they suggest a departure from standard cosmology.
 Around $z \sim 0$, i.e., the present time, the deceleration is close to $-0.8$ which indicates a universe expanding at a slightly faster rate than the anticipated acceleration (for standard $\Lambda$CDM cosmology this value is $\sim$ $0.65$).
 The redshift of transition from deceleration into the acceleration is $z_{t} < 1$ which goes well with observations.
 For a higher range of redshift, the deceleration becomes positive, indicating a decelerated expansion immediately prior to the present epoch.
-The jerk parameter is close to $2$ around $z \sim 0$ which too, is different from standard $\Lambda$CDM, for which jerk is equal to $1$.
+The jerk parameter is close to $2$ around $z \sim 0$ which is quite different from standard $\Lambda$CDM, for which jerk is equal to $1$.
+Moreover, the plots in Fig. \ref{jqplots} clearly suggests that a Nash acceleration without matter is quite different from $\Lambda$CDM.
+Without a matter component, we do not expect a flexibility from this curvature-driven acceleration to accommodate different epochs of matter/radiation domination.
+It is clear at this point that even without matter the theory is capable of describing a solution.
+However, special (simple) cases do produce solutions extremely suggestive of an inflation.
+For instance, Eqs. (\ref{nashmanip1}) and (\ref{nashmanip2}) simultaneously lead to the condition

+where $K$ is a constant.
+If we take $K=0$ and also the inflationary limit $H \rightarrow \infty$ as $t\rightarrow 0\,,$ we find that this equation gives the solution of the scale factor to be $a(t) \propto t/t_{0}$\,, where $t_{0}$ is the current age of the universe.
+This is nothing but a coasting universe solution or Minkowski metric written in an expanding reference frame.
+Similarly, for $K \neq 0$, a particular solution of the above equation is $a(t) = e^{H(t-t_{0})}$.
+Separately these solutions can describe inflation, however, the impasse is once again a correct description of matter.
+The solution we have found is in fact, not found in GR and unique in its kinematic properties.

+Most of the discussion on cosmic expansion is usually done as a function of look-back time or redshift.
+It is not easy to articulate the nature of expansion in the remote future, however, one can always solve the Hubble evolution Eq. (\ref{vaccnash1}) as a function of cosmic time.
+The solution is plotted in Fig. \ref{H_t} and suggests a monotonically increasing nature of Hubble since the inflationary epoch. \\

 The effective equation of state $\omega_{eff}$ as shown in Fig. \ref{weff_data}, shows a dark energy dominated acceleration but for $z > 1$ suggests a radiation dominated deceleration.
-The departures are minor and we believe a proper description of the source of energy-momentum distribution in Nash cosmology can come in as a correction on the level of field equations and provide a lot more observational equivalence.
+It is important to emphasize here that the effective EOS parameter for a cosmic expansion can be defined as a function of the rate of expansion by first writing

+where, $\rho_{tot}$ is the total energy density and $p_{tot}$ is the total effective pressure.
+They are given by the field equations of the theory and are connected to the expansion rate by